rajanskumarsoni/Concepts-in-Statistical-Learning-Theory/README.md

 The mean of the exponential distribution is 1/lambda and the standard deviation is also 1/lambda.
 By Setting different lambda all of the simulations.
 We investigated the distribution of averages of 40 exponentials.
 Worked on thousand simulations.

+<b> Outcome </b>
+* calcuilated the sample mean and compared it to the theoretical mean of the distribution.
+* Showed how variable the sample is, and compared it to the theoretical variance of the distribution.
+* Showed that the distribution is approximately normal using plot.